Karthi-dot-S/Turf-Booking-System/README.md

 Features :

-	-> This playground booking web application is proposed for booking the turf in an easy and efficient way through online.
+	-> This playground booking web application is proposed for booking the turf in an easy and efficient.

 	-> It also aims at going towards cashless transactions.